Narvey/schedownload/README.md

-# Note: has vulnerable debug dependency. #
+# Note: has vulnerable debug dependency.
+Open an issue if you actually use this. #

 # Schedownload (sd) #